MCP Server (Legacy Version)¶

 Toolset: incident_schedule

-Function: Query the Incident schedule list
+Function: Query Incident schedule list

 Parameters: